SINTEF-9012/madt-mlagents/README.md

 # About the project
-This project's goal is to generate cypher queries that would then be used in a database.
+This project's goal is to have an agent that can generate Cypher queries to retrieve information from a graph database.
+The real chellenge will be the translation from natural language to Cypher and the explanation of the results.
 The technologies that will be used are: `autogen`, `ollama`, `docker` and `python`.

 The main goal of the project is to have a system with two agents: